-4. a large box with a hinged lid for storing or transporting clothes and other articles
+Trunk: a large box with a hinged lid for storing or transportation clothes and other articles.

-And that is precisely what our shop is like: a trunk full of goodies for the woman who rides.
-At the “BRAMMOTO Trunk Show,” we cater to female riders, mostly in Northern New York state, showcasing and selling clothing that was created by either a woman or a family-owned small business, apparel that is stylish, protective, and that fits in our busy lives.
+That is precisely what our shop is like: a trunk full of goodies for riders, mostly for woman.
+At the "BRAMMOTO Trunk Show," we cater to female riders, mostly in Northern New York state, showcasing and selling clothing that was created by either a woman or a family-owned small business, apparel that is stylish, protective, and that fits in our busy lives.

 Check out the making of our "trunk show" in the video below.

 In the early 1900s, my great-grandfather arrived in Brazil from Lebanon to build a new life.
 He settled in the countryside of São Paulo State, where he began to sell household goods and sewing materials.
 He traveled from farm-to-farm, with his merchandise in a buggy.

 Later the family established a brick and mortar place in the city.
 Years passed, and the new generations went on to more academic careers.
 And even thou, I don't remember the year the family store closed its doors, I am one of the few in my generation who got to take naps under the store's countertops.

 Fast forward to a new millennium, and here I am: like my great-grandparents I too migrate from my home country to build a new life.
 In 2019, not only I established this business, but I also finished my naturalization process, becoming an American citizen; and I am selling goods in a traveling show.